CT universities bring students studying abroad home, suspend abroad classes amid coronavirus concerns

 Students on campus have mixed feelings about the university’s decision to pull students from their abroad semesters.

-John Centopani, a Fairfield Univ. junior said, with the rapid spread of the virus, “you gotta do what you can.
+John Centopani, a junior, said, with the rapid spread of the virus, “you gotta do what you can.
 At that point, if you want to have everyone out there, it’s a huge liability.”

 Others say, if students who are in the Italy program have been exposed to the virus and come back to campus, they fear for their own health and safety.